 Playmates closely associated with the student and possibly siblings of the student that attend the same school may be checked for live lice, which are defined by the Centers for Disease Control and Prevention as crawling lice.
 In general, school-wide checks are not necessary.

-Parents of each student identified as having live lice will be contacted by a school/District representative advising them of the finding.
+The office manager will notify parent/guardian/custodian immediately to come to school for the dismissal of the student.
+Student may not ride the bus home or back to school until the office gives clearance to do so.
+The school office manager will provide the parent with “Notice to Parent Regarding Head Lice” (9011.01F)

+.

 Principals or school/District personnel shall offer parents of students identified as having live lice: